Exhibition at ICA San Jose, 2024

 British Library, London, UK, 2018

-Aga Khan Museum; a proposal for the Wagner Carpet
+Aga Khan Museum, Wagner Carpet proposal, 2019

-Aga Khan Museum; a proposal for the Wagner Carpet
+Aga Khan Museum, Wagner Carpet proposal, 2019

 Aga Khan Museum, Toronto, Canada, 2019